About me

 Additional information

-Accessibility to therapy is important to me.
+Accessibility to therapy is important to me, and therapy is an investment in yourself.
 Please do not hesitate to get in touch if fee is an issue - I can accommodate some clients on a sliding scale basis, or suggest other low-cost alternatives.

 When I work